-College Admissions 4.101
+College Admission 4.101

 The following procedure applies to students seeking admission to Elgin Community College’s credit programs and courses.

-Secondary and/or Home-Schooled Students
+Current Secondary and Home-Schooled Students

-Current secondary and/or home-schooled students who are college-ready may enroll in classes but must follow the Secondary/Home-School Student Admission procedure to enroll in college-level classes.
+Students currently enrolled in high school and home-schooled students who are college-ready may enroll in classes but must follow the Secondary/Home-School Student Admission procedure available at elgin.edu/apply to enroll in college-level classes.
 Decisions for student admission and enrollment are made on a case-by-case basis.
-Students should discuss their interest in attending ECC with their high school counselor and parent(s) prior to beginning the application process as their approval is required.
+Students should discuss their interest in attending ECC with their high school counselor and parent(s) or guardian(s) prior to beginning the application process as their approval is required.
 Secondary and home-schooled students will be limited to registering for a maximum of six credit hours per semester.

-Dual Credit Program Students
+Dual Credit Students

 Students who are enrolling in a Dual Credit program must follow the Dual Credit Admission process and are exempt from the Secondary/Home-School Student Admission process and restrictions.
 In partnership with the high school district, as defined in the intergovernmental agreement, students must meet the institution’s minimum prerequisites as stated in the ECC catalog.
 Additional requirements for admission to the program may be set at the discretion of the high school district.
 Final admission and enrollment decisions will be made by the college and approved by the high school district.